-Overall, the district and each subgroup perform significantly below the state average in Math and with significant subgroups at 0 percent.
+College readiness as measured by EAP is 14.1 percent in English Language Arts (ELA) and 2.6 percent in Math for the districtwide average.
+Overall, the district and each subgroup performs significantly below the state average in Math and with significant subgroups at 0 percent.
 In most subgroups, performance in ELA is also significantly below the state average.
-In the Expected Annual Measureable Outcomes, Moreno Valley identifies a target for the Early Assessment Program (EAP) improvement rate for all students.
-(See below.)
-Consider first, identifying a growth target by which to measure success, and second, differentiating the target for those subgroups based upon the size of the gap with the White subgroup.
+The plan EAMO 1.6 states, Increase percentage of students not scoring at "conditional" and college ready on the EAP exam.
+Based on the gap data identified in the chart below, consider first, identifying a growth target by which to measure success, and second, differentiating the target for those subgroups based upon the size of the gap.
 Then identify research-based actions that when implemented with fidelity will have a positive impact on students.